cloro

 3. Multi-engine is the new requirement

 ChatGPT now drives 87.4% of AI referral traffic per Conductor’s 2026 enterprise benchmarks.
-Perplexity’s citation-heavy product behavior is meaningfully different from Google AI Overview’s.
 Gemini’s 750M+ MAU per Alphabet Q4 2025 is a separate citation pool with its own ranking signals.

-A brand can be cited heavily inside ChatGPT and absent from Google AI Mode for the same query — and the only way to manage that is to track the surfaces separately.
-SERP APIs that don’t span the AI surfaces leave the team with a fragmented tracking stack across two or three vendors.
+A brand can be cited heavily inside ChatGPT and absent from Google AI Mode for the same query.
+The only way to manage that gap is to track the surfaces separately.
+SERP APIs that do not span the AI surfaces leave a fragmented stack across two or three vendors.

 4. True cost-per-call is more than the headline rate